College of Southern Nevada: History

 Founded in 1971 as Clark County Community College, the school became Community College of Southern Nevada in 1991.
 On March 16, 2007, the Board of Regents of the Nevada System of Higher Education voted to change the name of the school to its current name College of Southern Nevada on July 1, 2007.

 Campuses

-College of Southern Nevada has three main campuses in the Las Vegas Valley: the Charleston Campus, North Las Vegas Campus and Henderson Campus.
-There are also eight learning centers: Moapa Valley, Summerlin, Mesquite, Green Valley, Western, Sahara West, Las Vegas City Hall and Nellis Air Force Base.
+College of Southern Nevada has three main campuses in the Las Vegas Valley: the West Charleston Campus, North Las Vegas Campus and Henderson Campus.
+There are also seven learning centers: Moapa Valley, Summerlin, Mesquite, Green Valley, Western, Sahara West, and Nellis Air Force Base.

-Organization and administration

-The current president of CSN is Dr. Frederico Zaragoza.

 Academics

-CSN provides job training in more than 70 academic programs with more than 180 degrees certificates available.
-The college also offers seven bachelor's degrees.
+CSN provides job training in more than 70 academic programs with more than 180 degree certificates available.
+The college also offers fifteen bachelor's degrees.
 The majority of students, 73.5 percent or 25,301, attend part-time and 26.5 percent or 9,108 students attend full-time.

-CSN's undergraduate degrees have received regional accreditation from Northwest Commission on Colleges and Universities since 1975.
+CSN has been accredited by the Northwest Commission on Colleges and Universities since 1975.